01-edu/public/subjects/addlinkednumbers.en.md

 - The package needs to be named `package main`.
 - The submitted code needs one declared function main(```func main()```) even if empty.
 - The function main declared needs to **also pass** the `Restrictions Checker`(illegal functions tester).
-It is advised for the student to just empty the function main after its own testings are done.
+It is advised for the student to just empty the function main after its own testing are done.
 - Every other rules are obviously the same than for a `program`.

 ### Instructions